-World of Warcraft has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in World of Warcraft which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse and Keys: Can play with mouse and multiple keys.

 Can customise the controls for the game as follows:

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.

 Remap Mouse and Keyboard: Can remap mouse and keyboard key bindings, on systems that support these controls.

 Similar Games With More Accessibility Features for Controls